roisin-kiely/decentralised-social-media/README.md

 - MetaMask or a similar Ethereum wallet browser extension
 - Basic knowledge of React and Ethereum

+## Credits

+This project was created with the help of learning resources from [SuperHi](https://www.superhi.com/), which provided valuable tutorials on WordPress and web development.

 ### Installation
 1. Clone the repository:
    ```bash